Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-In peacetime, non-firearms of the lower jaw are usually observed.
-They arise as a result of resection or exarticulation of the jaw (due to a benign or malignant tumor), its lengthening with the elimination of underdevelopment, after the osteomyelitis suffered or excessively extensive and uneconomical sequestrectomy, after accidental trauma, etc.
+In peacetime, non-gunshot defects of the lower jaw are usually observed.
+They arise as a result of resection or exarticulation of the jaw (due to a benign or malignant tumor), its lengthening during the correction of underdevelopment, after osteomyelitis or excessively extensive and wasteful sequestrectomy, after accidental trauma, etc.

-The clinical picture of the defect of the lower jaw depends on its location and extent, the presence between the jaw fragments of the scars, the presence of teeth on bone fragments and antagonist teeth on the upper jaw, the integrity of the skin in the adjacent areas, etc. According to the classification developed by VF Rudko, distinguish the following types of defects of the lower jaw:
+The clinical picture of a defect of the lower jaw depends on its location and extent, the presence of cicatricial contractions between the fragments of the jaw, the presence of teeth on bone fragments and antagonist teeth on the upper jaw, the integrity of the skin in adjacent areas, etc. According to the classification developed by V. F. Rudko, the following types of defects of the lower jaw are distinguished:

 - defects of the lateral parts of the body;

-- combined defects of the middle and lateral divisions of the body;
+- combined defects of the middle and lateral parts of the body;

 - subtotal and total body defects;

-- absence of a branch and part of the body;
+- absence of a branch or body part;

 - multiple defects.

-- III class - double (bilateral) defects of the jaw (with three free bone fragments).
+- Class III - double (bilateral) jaw defects (with three free bone fragments).

-In the I and II classes the author singles out three subclasses: with preservation of the chin department, with partial (to the middle) loss and with complete loss; and in the third grade - two subclasses: with and without preservation of the chin department.
+In classes I and II, the author identifies three subclasses: with preservation of the chin section, with partial (up to the middle) loss of it, and with complete loss; and in class III, two subclasses: with preservation and without preservation of the chin section.

-These classifications do not take into account the presence of teeth on jaw fragments, scarring between fragments, etc. Therefore, they can not help the surgeon in choosing the method for forming a seedling bed, the way of intraoral fixation of fragments after surgery, etc. In this respect, classifications that orthopedic dentists who attach great importance to the presence of teeth on the fragments of the lower jaw, as this solves the problem of fixing the fragments of the jaw and provides peace of the graft in the after tion period.
+The above classifications do not take into account the presence of teeth on the jaw fragments, cicatricial contraction between the fragments, etc. Therefore, they cannot help the surgeon in choosing the method of forming a bed for the seedling, the method of intraoral fixation of fragments after surgery, etc. In this regard, the classifications proposed by orthopedic dentists, who attach great importance to the presence of teeth on the fragments of the lower jaw, differ favorably, since this solves the problem of fixing the jaw fragments and ensures rest for the transplant in the postoperative period.

-According to the classification of KS Yadrovoy, gunshot defects are divided into three groups:
+According to the classification of K. S. Yadrova, gunshot defects are divided into three groups:

 - with unstable displacement of fragments (without a shortened scar or with a slight shortening);

-- with a persistent displacement of fragments (with a shortened scar);
+- with persistent displacement of fragments (with a shortened scar);

-- incorrectly fused fractures with loss of bone substance of the lower jaw (with a shortening of the jaw).
+- incorrectly healed fractures with loss of bone substance of the lower jaw (with shortening of the jaw).

 Each of these groups is divided, in turn, into the following subgroups: